KrauseFx/krausefx.com/_posts/2016-04-07-fastlane-has-saved-over-1-million-developer-hours.md

 * Watch all Star Wars movies 75,000 times
 * Build 10 Berlin Brandenburg airports

 As developers, we know it’s incredibly motivating to see how users are using what you create at an exact moment at this exact moment.
-That's why we built[fasttrack](https://github.com/krausefx/fasttrack), a simple web-app that visualises fastlane launches in real-time.
+That's why we built [fasttrack](https://github.com/krausefx/fasttrack), a simple web-app that visualises fastlane launches in real-time.
 Every time someone launchesfastlane, a rocket is being launched in the color of the corresponding tool.
 This is super motivating for me and the Fabric team to continue to deliver value to our users:

 > Every time I catch myself doing something that doesn't add any direct value to users, I look at the rockets and regain my focus.